-Wearing headphones over a hoodie
+Wearing headphones over the ear headphones

 You don’t have to wear your headphones if you don’t want to.
 This is because the hoodie cap covers the top and sides of your hair, which can otherwise be damaged by the headphone’s band.

-The headphone one should wear a hat
+The headphones one should wear a hat

-Similar to the previous tip, you can wear your headset over a hat to fix headphone hair.
+Similar to the previous tip, you can wear your headset over a hat to fix headphone hairs.
 This solution works indoors and outdoors, which is the best part.
 The solution is the same as wearing a hoodie.